elijahcarrel/inbox-comics/README.md

 ### Deploying the app to a preview deployment
 1. `$ vercel`
-1. App is now deployed to <https://app.inboxcomics.vercel.app>, using the production database and production elasticemail credentials.
+1. App is now deployed to <https://app.inboxcomics.vercel.app>, using the staging database and production elasticemail credentials.

 ### Deploying the app
 1. `$ vercel --prod`